 “One post-war summer in rural Warwickshire, Dr. Faraday is called to a patient at lonely Hundreds Hall.
 Home to the Ayres family for over two centuries, the Georgian house, once impressive and handsome, is now in decline.
 Its owners-mother, son, and daughter-are struggling to keep pace with a changing society, as well as with conflicts of their own.
 But are the Ayreses haunted by something more sinister than a dying way of life?
 Little does Dr. Faraday know how closely, and how terrifyingly, their story is about to become intimately entwined with his.”

-As a ghost story, the novel is slow and unconvincing.
-The ambiguous supernatural elements were a bit of a disappointment to me.
-I got the feeling Waters couldn’t keep up the tension, making the supernatural elements flat and unconvincing.
-As a result of that, the novel is too long, I think she could have cut 150 pages easily and it would improve the story.
+As a ghost story, the novel is slow, too long and unconvincing.
+The ambiguous supernatural elements were a bit of a disappointment.
+I got the feeling Waters couldn’t keep up the tension, making the supernatural elements weak and unimpressive.

 I read good reviews about it and since it was shortlisted for the Man Booker Prize I had high hopes.
 Unfortunately Waters couldn’t deliver in my opinion.